Nesper94/Nesper94/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on Metagenomics, Computational Biology, Machine Learning applications in Biology and CRISPR.
+- 🔭 I’m currently working on Computational Biology, Machine Learning applications in Biology, X Chromosome Inactivation and CRISPR systems.
 - 🌱 I’m currently learning Programming and Data Science.

 I like to learn and teach.
+I am now promoting the development of Computational Biology in Colombia 🇨🇴, you can visit our [group web page](https://biologia-computacional.github.io/) if you are interested.

 I'm passionate about science and knowledge.
 Althought trained as biologist, my interests go from Physics and Mathematics to Software Engineering, and